Employment Relations Act 2000: Amendments

 The Employment Relations Amendment Act 2008 was passed under urgency by the Fifth National Government of New Zealand in December 2008.
 It allowed small businesses (those employing fewer than 20 staff) to sack employees within 90 days of being hired without those employees being able to take a personal grievance case against the employer.
 Kate Wilkinson, the Minister of Labour, said that the Act allowed businesses to employ new staff without a concern that they would face time-consuming and costly grievance procedures if the person was not right for the job.
 The Labour Party said that the Act opened up workers to abuse and reduced their rights.

 On 23 November 2021, the Sixth Labour Government passed the COVID-19 Response (Vaccinations) Legislation Act 2021.
 The bill also amended the Employment Relations Act to give employees paid time-off for getting COVID-19 vaccinations and allow employers to terminate employees who refuse to comply with COVID-19 vaccine mandates.

+On 17 February 2026, the Sixth National Government passed legislation amending the Employment Relations Act 2000 to clarify the legal status of contractors, tighten the criteria for employees in the personal grievance process, introduce a remuneration threshold for unjustified dismissal personal grievance claims, and eliminate the 30-day rule extending automatic collective agreement terms to new employees.